arifphero4/world-leader-forum-assignment8/README.md

 ## Features
 - You can see total funding to prevent CLIMATE CHANGE challenge
-- You will get information about how much money leaders are
+- You will get information about how much money leaders are contributing